Jan Udo Holey: Political opinions

 In Geheimgesellschaften, Holey combines science-fiction, esotericism, Nazi-mythology, ufology and "Zionist global domination" theories.
 He also employs The Protocols of the Elders of Zion as a source.
 He believes the Rothschilds head a Jewish conspiracy to rule the world and associates them with a mysterious cabal called the Illuminati, who plan a New World Order.
-Holey and his followers claim that they are not anti-semitic, but rather that they speak out against powerful Jewish interests in high finance and politics.
+Holey and his followers claim that they are not antisemitic, but rather that they speak out against powerful Jewish interests in high finance and politics.

 Publicist Activities

 He explains that the Illuminati, which several of his books target, are also made up of "bloodsuckers."

 In the late eighties, Holey wrote his first book Geheimgesellschaften und ihre Macht im 20.
 Jahrhundert (Secret Societies and their Power in the 20th Century), which was published in March 1994 by Ewert-Verlag and mainly sold in esoteric bookstores.
 Within a few months, it became a bestseller.
 In 1995, the publication of Secret Societies 2 followed.
 The pseudonym was uncovered in July 1996 by critical reports in the magazine esotera and Der Spiegel.
 By the time the Jewish Community in Mannheim filed a complaint for incitement to hatred, which stopped the store sales, both books had probably sold more than 100,000 copies.
 The case was dismissed by the Mannheim District Court "due to lack of local jurisdiction."
 A complaint followed in Switzerland, after which both books were confiscated and indexed in both the Federal Republic of Germany and Switzerland by the Federal Department for Media Harmful to Young Persons.

 Holey was first mentioned in reports of the Office for the Protection of the Constitution in the Report of the Office for the Protection of the Constitution Baden-Württemberg 1996, where he was reported under the heading "Right-Wing Extremist Influence on the Esoteric Scene."
 This was followed by mentions in the Austrian Office for the Protection of the Constitution 2000 and by the Federal Office for the Protection of the Constitution in 2004 and 2005, where Holey was described as a "right-wing extremist esotericist."
 Holey also made inroads into the social sciences as a "right-wing extremist esotericist."